adityarsuryavamshi/inky/README.md

 ## Content type

 You can specify content type with field `type` in your content.
 For example static pages can be set as type `page` which are excluded from recent posts and all posts page.
-You can use site params `mainSections` and `disableDisqusTypes` to control which page types are excluded from recent posts and Disqus comments respectively.
+You can use site params `mainSections` to control which page types are excluded from recent posts.

 ```md
 ---